suffolklibraries/lgc/content/collections/events/wild-families-10-05.md

     content:
       -
         type: text
         text: "Sessions will vary each month but will typically involve a wildlife activity and a craft.
-This month's theme: Phenomenal ponds!
-Get up close with our pond life and learn how to make a pond of your own."
+This month's theme: Helping hedgehogs!
+Celebrate Hedgehog Awareness Week by learning about our spikey friends and building your own hedgehog box to take home (included in ticket)!"
   -
     type: paragraph
     attrs: